-- 1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order4. - 2.
-Brothers and sisters of pupils attending Chantry Primary Academy or Southfield Primary School or Whitefield Primary School, when the pupil starts at the Academy. - 3.
-Pupils living in the catchment area of the Academy. - 4.
-On medical grounds, supported by a medical certificate. - 5.
-Children of staff - 6.
+- 1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements or special quardianship order.4 - 2.
+Brothers and sisters of pupils attending Chantry Primary Academy or Southfield Primary Academy or Whitefield Primary Academy, when the pupil starts at a school or academy within the Trust. - 3.
+Pupils living in the catchment area of the school or academy concerned. - 4.
+On medical grounds supported by a medical certificate. - 5.
+Children of staff employed by the Trust at the school being applied to. - 6.
 On the shortest distance, measured in a straight line, between the main entrance5 of the relevant Academy's site and the pupil's home address6, with those living closer to the relevant Academy being accorded higher priority.